wilsonmar/oss-perf/jenkins.md

 <a id="Reports">
 ## Reports</a>
-0. Enable auto-refresh at the upper-right of the jobs list.

 0. Builds appear in the **Build Queue** at the left of the UI.

 0. Right-click on the # associated with a build for a drop-down list.